 That said, I thank you for reading, and wish you the best of luck!

-Scientific References Quote contributed by Keith Poorbaugh, Physical Therapist, Owner of Northern Edge Physical Therapy
+Scientific References Contributed by Keith Poorbaugh, Physical Therapist, Owner of Northern Edge Physical Therapy

 1. Hilde M. Wesselius, MD, Eva S. van den Ende, MD, Jelmer Alsma, MD, et al.: 'Quality and Quantity of Sleep and Factors Associated With Sleep Disturbance in Hospitalized Patients'